 Calibrating pH meters can be accomplished in 2 methods (the most accurate), 1st method is Wet calibration where the pH probe is soaked in a liquid solution usually in the range of 4, 7 and 10 pH, then comparing the result, and the 2nd method is a dry calibration which is a simulation of electrical signal specifically, a mV signal with a corresponding pH value.

-Dry Calibration Means there are no liquid solution involve in the process of calibration.
-The most familiar term is electrical simulation, where a mV signal with a corresponding pH or ORP value is used.
+Dry Calibration Means there is no liquid solution involved in the process of calibration.
+The most familiar term is the electrical simulation, where a mV signal with a corresponding pH or ORP value is used.
 And this is the method that I will present here in addition to the calibration set up and adjustment.
 I have included the ORP meter verification since the 2 are related.